 Strand 1: establishing RIDLs and endowing it with mechanisms which enable it to function as a collaborative venture

-The aim of this strand of the programme is to establish RIDLs as a loose but recognised coalition, building from RIN’s previously-established informal structure, the Working Group on Information Handling.
-The intention is to allow RIDLs clearly to own and take collective responsibility for its activities and the implementation of its year-long programme; and to promote and disseminate its work.
+The aim of this strand of the programme was to establish RIDLs as a loose but recognised coalition, building from RIN’s previously-established informal structure, the Working Group on Information Handling.
+The intention was to allow RIDLs clearly to own and take collective responsibility for its activities and the implementation of its year-long programme; and to promote and disseminate its work.
 The programme can be viewed as a proof of concept, to demonstrate the value and usefulness of a collaborative approach to promoting information literacy for HE researchers.
-It is hoped, therefore, that at the end of its initial one-year term in May 2013, RIDLs will be recognised as a credible organisation in its own right, with the potentil to sustain itself beyond the 12 month duration of the programme.
+By the end of its initial one-year term, in May 2013, RIDLs had established itself as a credible initiative in its own right, with foundations laid for the next phase of the undertaking.

-- The manner in which RIDLs functions, including the place and role of its members, has been agreed; these groundrules are set out in the aims and objectives document attached below.
+- The manner in which RIDLs functions, including the place and role of its members, was agreed; these groundrules are set out in the aims and objectives document attached below.

-- The steering group that oversees the initiative, with all the stakeholders represented, under the chairmanship of Professor Pam Denicolo, has been established; the list of members is attached below.
+- The steering group that oversees the initiative, with all the stakeholders represented, under the chairmanship of Professor Pam Denicolo, was established; the list of members is attached below.
 RIDLs membership is not fixed, and other individuals and/or organisations are welcome to join; please contact [email protected] if you are interested.
-The steering group meets on the following dates:
+The steering group met on the following dates:

 - 24 May 2012 – minutes of the meeting below;

 - 13 September 2012 – minutes of the meeting below;

 - 24 January 2013 – minutes of the meeting below;

 - 25 April 2013 – minutes of the meeting below.